henrydwright/six-fingertips/blogpost.md

     Modify @/SixFingertips web app to modify the front page to have a single large text box and a submit button which calls a function.
     ```
     * It's actually quite cool that this works.
     * OK wonder if it will do all the styling.
-I want it to use GOV.UK design system
+I want it to use NHS design system
     ```
     Restyle the app to use the NHS.uk frontend library.
 Use NHS.uk frontend components to replace bootstrap components.
 Documentation on how to import the relevant parts are at @https://service-manual.nhs.uk/design-system/production
     ```